exercism/docs/anatomy/track-tooling/test-runners/interface.md

 The version of the spec that this file adheres to:

 - `1`: The more basic specification for tracks that don't have "proper" test-runners.
 (To be documented).
-- `2`: The current specification, specified in this document, without the `test_code` key.
-- `3`: The current specification, specified in this document.
+- `2`: The current specification, specified in this document.

 #### Status